mdub/clamp/README.markdown

 Class-level methods are available to declare command-line options, and document usage.

-Clop commands are invoked like so:
+Clamp commands are invoked like so:

     InstallCommand.run